 What causes AFM?

-Several viruses (for example, West Nile virus) are known to cause AFM, but experts agree that these new spikes in AFM cases have been caused by non-polio enteroviruses such as
+Several viruses (for example, West Nile virus) are known to cause AFM.
+New spikes in AFM cases have been caused by non-polio enteroviruses such as

 enterovirus D68 (EV-D68).
-These viruses typically cause just a mild cold.
-They are common in late summer and early fall, coinciding with these latest AFM spikes.
+These viruses typically cause respiratory symptoms, including asthma-like illnesses.
+They are common in late summer and early fall, coinciding with these AFM spikes.
 In 2014, there was a rise in AFM cases during an

 Immediately seek medical care if your child develops sudden arm or leg weakness, a droopy face, or has difficulty swallowing or speaking.